DWTechs/Passken.js/README.md

 ```

 These environment variables will update the default values of the lib at start up.
-With this strategy you do not need to send options parameter in the create() method anymore.
+With this strategy you do not need to send options parameter in the randomPwd() method anymore.

 ## API Reference